24 - 25 April, 2019

 Saïd Business School, University of Oxford

 STREAM C: Leveraging AI and Automation2:30 pm - 3:05 pm DISCUSSION PANEL: AI and automation in trading – how to approach it in a sensible and cost effective way?
-Jon Glennie - Global Head of Equities Trading Technology, JP Morgan Asset Management Philip Fry - VP Product Strategy, Verint Frank Steffen - Managing Director & Co-Founder, CapTec Partners Shary Mudassir - Director, Global Algorithmic Trading, Royal Bank of Canada Alexandru Agachi - COO, Empiric Capital
+Jon Glennie - Global Head of Equities Trading Technology, JP Morgan Asset Management Philip Fry - VP Product Strategy, Verint Frank Steffen - Managing Director & Co-Founder, CapTec Partners Shary Mudassir - Managing Director, Co-Head Global Equities Execution, RBC Capital Markets Alexandru Agachi - COO, Empiric Capital

 - What is real AI and how has this definition evolved over the past decade?